Art at the Airport - Permanent Collection

 Location: Eagles Landing Observation Lounge - 3rd Floor Air Terminal Building

 The messenger being the Raven is a highly intelligent creature respected by all First Nations people.
-The Messenger the Raven first to appear to the Saanich survivors of the Great Flood, brought the message of hope that floodwaters are beginning to recede and life would return to normal.
+The Raven was first to appear to the Saanich survivors of the Great Flood, brought the message of hope that floodwaters are beginning to recede and life would return to normal.
 The Raven the Messenger, designated also the Trickster because of his or her abilities to behave playfully tricking other life forms to exercising his control of certain situations.
 Lastly the third designation being the Transformer, having the powers to appear or disappear as other life forms at certain times.

 Charles W. Elliott is an internationally recognized Master Carver and fine artist in the Coast Salish tradition.
 His art works are in private and corporate collections worldwide.
 Charles is a member of the T'sartlip First Nation and was born on the T'sartlip Reserve in Brentwood Bay, BC.
 He continues to live there today on the shores of the Saanich Inlet with his wife Myrna and their children.